ramamimu/simple-web-chat/Readme.md

 [x] Try sharing whiteboard

+[x] adding namespace for board and chat

-[] Add endpoint where all user allow to drawing
+[x] Add endpoint where all user allow to drawing

-[] Add endpoint where only some user allow to drawing
+[x] Add endpoint where only one user allow to drawing

 [x] multi room